 Behaviour – All staff working at the nursery act as children’s role models.
 We encourage the children to be polite, by teaching them to say ‘please’ and ‘thank you’ and to be friendly to everyone around them.
-A full copy of our behaviour policy is available below the Parents information board.
 Should you have any queries with the way we manage behaviour, please don’t hesitate to talk to us about it.

-CRB Checks – All our staff have undergone enhanced police checks through the Criminal Records Bureau.
-Any students or visitors to the nursery who do not hold current CRB checks will be accompanied at all times by a qualified member of staff.
+Checks on staff – All our staff have undergone enhanced police checks through the Disclosure and Barring Service (DBS).
+Any students or visitors to the nursery who do not hold current DBS checks will be accompanied at all times by a qualified member of staff.

 Cooking – We know how much children love to cook and we will include it as part of the curriculum.
 We hope that the nursery kitchen will become a key part of nursery life, so that we can encourage healthy eating habits at an early age.

-Funding: How does this work? – Hampshire County Council provides funding for up to 570 hours per year.
-This funding is available from the term after a child is three years old and children must be registered with the nursery on the official headcount day.
+Funding – Hampshire County Council provides '2 year funding' (for qualifying families), 'Universal Funding', (up to 570 hours per year from the term after a child is three years old), and '30 hour funding', (up to 1,140 hours per year for qualifying families).
+Children must be registered with the nursery on the official headcount day.
 Please ask the management team for more details.
 The funding deductions are clearly indicated on your monthly billing.